jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 the `AppendEntries` RPC contains no entries, and is considered a heartbeat.

-Many students assumed that heartbeats were somehow "special"; that when a peer receives a heartbeat, it should treat it differently from a non-heartbeat `AppendEntries` RPC.
-In particular, many students would simply reset their election timer when they received a heartbeat, and then return success, without performing any of the checks specified in Figure 2.
+Many of our students assumed that heartbeats were somehow "special";
+that when a peer receives a heartbeat, it should treat it differently from a non-heartbeat `AppendEntries` RPC.
+In particular, many would simply reset their election timer when they received a heartbeat, and then return success, without performing any of the checks specified in Figure 2.
 This is *extremely dangerous*.
 By accepting the RPC, the